 - Faster closes.
 An automated AP system enables invoices to flow into the organization quickly and automatically, so all transactions are accounted for, even up to the last minute, without requiring AP to manually key anything in.
 This up-to-date information enables accounting to know what is really going on at any point in time, and it can use that real-time info to close faster.

 - Greater visibility.
-With visibility across all invoices, the AP and accounting departments can see which invoices have been received, which need to be approved and where they are in the process.
+With visibility across all invoices, the AP and accounting departments can see which invoices have been received, which need to be approved, and where they are in the process.
 Outstanding liabilities are no longer a guessing game, but rather are accurately captured by the system.
 A centralized invoice receiving process and automated routing capabilities mitigate the problem of lost invoices and, more importantly, the need to hunt for them before routing them to approvers.
 The visibility means that accounting departments can correctly accrue all the costs, no matter at which state the invoices happen to be in the process.
 Historical data is readily available and comparison to the previous periods is simple and straightforward.

 - Accurate information.
 Automation reduces errors.
 By automatically capturing all the details on an invoice, your overall accuracy increases, which is particularly valuable when you have absolutely no time to look for errors.
 Data entry errors can create a big waste of time.
 Consider what happens if, for example, someone incorrectly inputs an invoice amount into a different currency, records a credit note as a regular invoice, or mistypes $10,000.00 instead of $1,000.00.
 The organization could waste a lot of time searching for these errors, which could have been avoided in the first place with automation.

 - Smarter automation.
 Advanced AP automation systems incorporate robotic process automation (RPA) as well as machine learning, where the software learns and takes action based on the data it is fed.
-Thanks to these technology advances, AP systems have an even greater ability to find mistakes, and they can do that much faster.
+Thanks to these technological advances, AP systems have an even greater ability to find mistakes, and they can do that much faster.
 The days of having to check millions of rows on a spreadsheet for an error are gone.
 Now, thanks to smart automation, that can be accomplished quickly, accurately, and automatically.

 - Better fraud detection.
 Automation, enhanced by artificial intelligence (AI) capabilities, can detect anomalies to help prevent fraud.
 This has become a big concern for all organizations – a survey found that 81% of businesses reported fraud in 2019 according to the 2020 AFP [Association for Financial Professionals] Payments Fraud & Control Survey.
 As the place where invoices get processed for payment, AP is particularly vulnerable to fraud.